 We're eager to support grant- and research-based projects that pertain to teaching and learning in some capacity.
 CELT has partnered with individual faculty and research teams in a variety of ways, from providing occasional advice to serving as named personnel or investigators on the grant or research project.
 In particular, we are well positioned to support projects that involve instructional or teacher development, curriculum development and implementation, program design and assessment, research on teaching and learning, and the design and analysis of instructional interventions.

 Originally developed at Miami University of Ohio, learning communities offer a structured and sustained format for inquiries around specific issues in teaching and learning.
-They involve 6-12 participants (based on cohort, discipline, or issue of broad interest) who meet once or twice a month for at least one academic year.
+They usually involve 6-12 participants (based on cohort, discipline, or issue of broad interest) who meet once or twice a month for at least one academic year.
 CELT has hosted learning communities focused on teaching large classes, the transition to college, digital pedagogy, diversity and inclusion, teaching student veterans, and the scholarship of teaching and learning.
-Learning communities have traditionally focused on faculty, but CELT has also hosted graduate student and staff learning communities.
-If you'd like to lead a learning community, let us know; we typically host one or two per year.
+Learning communities have traditionally focused on faculty, but CELT has also hosted graduate student, postdoc, and staff learning communities.
+Typically, FLCs are co-facilitated by CELT and one or two faculty members.

 College, Department, & Other Partnerships

 In addition to our services outlined here, CELT partners with academic units at UK on projects that involve teaching and learning.
 Examples include assisting with the (re)design of degree programs, contributing to the design and implementation of faculty training and development programs, serving on University-wide committees, collaborating on processes to document and evaluate teaching, hosting international faculty development programs, etc. If there is a priority or project related to teaching and learning in your college, department, or academic unit, we'd be eager to support you.